nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![addStockExample6](images/addStockExample6.png)

 The `add n/apple s/shengshiong q/1300 l/fruits section ni/0` will lead in an error as shown below even though we have supplied all the required prefixes.
-This is because the prefix `ni/` is not allowed to add command, and it is not just limited to `ni/`.
+This is because the prefix `ni/` is not allowed in add commands, and it is not just limited to `ni/`.
 In add commands, only the prefix `/n`, `/s`, `/q`, `/l`, `/lq` are allowed.

 ![addStockExample7](images/addStockExample7.png)